railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 ### *11a.* Delete routes

-Lets add the code to delete an idea from our app
+But what if we want to delete an idea that we have previously added?

-Navigate to the `ideas_controller.rb` and enter the following helper route
+Navigate to `ideas_controller.rb` and enter the following code:

 {% highlight sh %}
 helpers do